Ask about the wife: The student completely upsets Laschet – “That hurts me”

 Update, 8:40 p.m.: A bus driver asks whether only the lower social class or the middle class should be supported more when building housing.
 He comes from Augsburg and says that even middle-class families can hardly afford apartments in better neighborhoods.

 “How do you help people who can’t handle it?
 We need to build more.
-Our goal is that we want to build 1.5 million apartments in the next few years, including social housing, of course, “says Laschet:” We want to build hundreds of thousands of apartments. “
+Our goal is to build 1.5 million apartments in the next few years, including social housing, of course, “says Laschet:” We want to build hundreds of thousands of apartments. “

 But he also doesn’t want “isolated quarters, none of us want them,” says the CDU candidate for chancellor: “We have to support people who don’t have a job.”
 Politics must create a balance between rich and poor, otherwise it would be “one bad society.
 Everyone must share in prosperity ”.